If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Negative Effects of Indoor Air Pollution Icon

-The EPA has shown that indoor air quality can be two to five times more polluted than outdoor air (1).
+It is a silent issue.
+The EPA reports that indoor air quality can be two to five times more polluted than outdoor air (1).

 Not Created Equal